 3. Evidence of satisfactory completion of the written National Board Dental Examination, Parts I and II (If you are currently a senior dental student, results from Part II may be forwarded directly to Temple University Kornberg School of Dentistry once received).

-4. Graduates from an international dental school with equivalent educational background and standing as determined by the Temple University Kornberg School of Dentistry AEGD Program.
+4. Graduates from an international dental school with equivalent education and training to graduates of CODA dental schools as determined by the Temple University Kornberg School of Dentistry AEGD Program admissions committee.

 5. Application to the AEGD Program is initiated through the American Dental Education Association Postdoctoral Application Support Service (PASS).
 Please check with PASS that your information has been received by them as they will only forward completed records to the University for processing.